nexroo-ai/openai-rooms-pkg/src/docs/README.md

   "id": "step-generate-text-1",
   "action": "openai-1::generate_text",
   "parameters": {
-    "prompt": "Write a short poem about the beauty of nature.", "model": "gpt-3.5-turbo",
+    "prompt": "Write a short poem about the beauty of nature."
-    "max_tokens": 300,
-    "temperature": 0.7
   }
 }
 ```